Agata10/calculator/README.md

 3. multiply
 4. divide

-What is more, user can clear the output or delete unwanted or wrong digits.
+What is more, user can clear the output or delete unwanted or wrong digits.<br />
-Calculator has a display for input and for current math operation.
+Calculator has a display for input and for current math operation.<br />
-User also can insert decimal numbers.
+User also can insert decimal numbers.<br />
-When dividing by zero, there will show up an alert.
+When dividing by zero, there will show up an alert.<br />